Who says treating yourself is reserved for the weekends? Pamper yourself with a weekday high tea

 The Providore at Tangs

-Go ahead and shop ’til you drop; here’s a cosy spot where you can catch your breath, dump your bags and chillax with a cup of tea (or a glass of Champagne for extra kick).
+Go ahead and shop ’til you drop; here’s a cosy spot where you can catch your breath, dump your bags and relax with a cup of tea (or a glass of Prosecco for extra kick).
 Cloistered conveniently within the second storey of Tangs in the heart of Orchard, The Providore always packs a treat with its high tea set menu.
-Smoked salmon ribbon sandwiches, gratinated lobster tartlets, buttermilk scones with jam and vanilla millefeuille are just some of the goodies you can sink your teeth into – energy for the next shopping escapade.
+Poached chicken and avocado sandwiches, bruschetta and crostini, buttermilk mini scones with jam or marmalade are just some of the goodies you can sink your teeth into.
+Energy for the next shopping escapade.

 The Providore, 310 Orchard Road, Tangs Orchard, Singapore 238864, p.62351425.
 High tea is served daily from 12pm to 6pm, $27.50++ (tea) or $37.50++ (champagne).